 Used to describe something with a lot of visualizations (like Analyzer) that can be changed dynamically and you can see the results instantly in PUC.

--We do not need to use pixel-perfect UNLESS it means the difference between PIR and PRD.
-If it has nothing to do with that, we should not need to use it
+You do not need to use pixel-perfect UNLESS it means the difference between PIR (Pentaho Interactive Reports) and PRD (Pentaho Report Designer).
+If not, do not use it.

+Plugin/Plug-in

+Hyphenated word.
+Plug-in.

 Print-quality

-Used to describe a report that you make in PRD to print out and/or email
+Used to describe a report that you make in PRD (Pentaho Report Designer) to print out and/or email

 Product Names

 Do not use any abbreviated form in an external document unless specifically approved by Product Management.
-Here is a list of approved names.
+The following approved names are just a few examples:

--The Pentaho Business Analytics Suite includes BA and PDI.
+The Pentaho Suite includes the Pentaho Server, BA components, DI components, and design tools.

--BA Repository and DI Repository are data storage areas.
-You can use the word "repository" on subsequent references.
+BA Repository and DI Repository are data storage areas.
+In 6.1 and later, they are combined into the one Pentaho Repository.
+Use repository on subsequent references.

--BA Server is the most commonly used name of the Business Analytics Server.
-Use BA Server instead of BI Platform, BI Server, or anything referring to "Pentaho Server" or "Pentaho Platform".
+BA Server is the most commonly used name of the Business Analytics Server.
+Use BA Server instead of BI Platform, BI Server.
+For 7.0 or later, use Pentaho Server.

--Data Integration is the enterprise ETL toolset.
-If your documentation references the community edition, use the word "Kettle."
+Pentaho Data Integration is the enterprise ETL toolset.
+If your documentation references the community edition, use the word Kettle.

--DI Server is the most commonly used name of the Data Integration Server.
+DI Server is the most commonly used name of the Data Integration Server.
+For 7.0 or later use Pentaho Server.

--Spoon is the GUI interface into the DI Server.
-Be sure to reference the DI Server and Spoon properly (they are currently used interchangeably in the documentation).
+Spoon is the GUI interface into the DI components of the Pentaho Server.
+PDI client is preferred.
+Be sure to reference the Pentaho Server and PDI client properly (they are currently used interchangeably in the documentation).

--User Console is the most commonly used name of the Pentaho User Console, also known as PUC.
-Do not use "PUC" in documentation, except in file names.
-You can use the word "console" by itself, lowercase, upon subsequent references.
+User Console is the most commonly used name of the Pentaho User Console, also known as PUC.
+Use Pentaho User Console on first use, then you can use PUC or the word console by itself, lowercase, on subsequent references.

 Pronouns